Thousands more migrants on their way into Austria: police

 Thousands of refugees, many of them fleeing the Syrian conflict, are crossing into Hungary, an eastern outpost of Europe's passport-free Schengen zone, every day.

-Many are travelling on to the continent's more prosperous west and north in what is Europe's worst refugee crisis since the Yugoslav wars of the 1990s.
+Many are traveling on to the continent's more prosperous west and north in what is Europe's worst refugee crisis since the Yugoslav wars of the 1990s.

 Hungary plans to seal its southern frontier with a fence by Sept.
 15. Its police said 4,330 migrants were detained on Saturday, most of them near Roszke, on the border with Serbia.